w3c/trace-context/spec/20-http_header_format.md

 ##### tracestate Header Field Values

 The `tracestate` field may contain any opaque value in any of the keys.
 Tracestate MAY be sent or received as multiple header fields.
-Multiple tracestate header fields MUST be handled as specified by [RFC7230 Section 3.2.2 Field Order](https://tools.ietf.org/html/rfc7230#section-3.2.2).
+Multiple tracestate header fields MUST be handled as specified by <a data-cite='!RFC7230#field.order'>RFC7230 Section 3.2.2 Field Order</a>.
 The `tracestate` header SHOULD be sent as a single field when possible, but MAY be split into multiple header fields.
-When sending `tracestate` as multiple header fields, it MUST be split according to [RFC7230](https://tools.ietf.org/html/rfc7230#section-3.2.2).
-When receiving multiple `tracestate` header fields, they MUST be combined into a single header according to [RFC7230](https://tools.ietf.org/html/rfc7230#section-3.2.2).
+When sending `tracestate` as multiple header fields, it MUST be split according to <a data-cite='!RFC7230#field.order'>RFC7230</a>.
+When receiving multiple `tracestate` header fields, they MUST be combined into a single header according to <a data-cite='!RFC7230#field.order'>RFC7230</a>.

-This section uses the Augmented Backus-Naur Form (ABNF) notation of [[RFC5234](https://w3c.github.io/trace-context/#bib-rfc5234)], including the DIGIT rule in [appendix B.1 for RFC5234](https://tools.ietf.org/html/rfc5234#appendix-B.1).
-It also includes the `OWS` rule from [RFC7230 section 3.2.3](https://httpwg.org/specs/rfc7230.html#section-3.2.3).
+This section uses the Augmented Backus-Naur Form (ABNF) notation of [[!RFC5234]], including the DIGIT rule in <a data-cite='!RFC5234#appendix-B.1'>appendix B.1 for RFC5234</a>.
+It also includes the `OWS` rule from <a data-cite='!RFC7230#whitespace'>RFC7230 section 3.2.3</a>.

 The `DIGIT` rule defines numbers `0`-`9`.

 The `OWS` rule defines an optional whitespace character.
 To improve readability, it is used where zero or more whitespace characters might appear.

 The caller SHOULD generate the optional whitespace as a single space; otherwise, a caller SHOULD NOT generate optional whitespace.
-See details in the [corresponding RFC](https://httpwg.org/specs/rfc7230.html#section-3.2.3).
+See details in the <a data-cite='!RFC7230#whitespace'>corresponding RFC</a>.

 The `tracestate` field value is a `list` of `list-members` separated by commas (`,`).
 A `list-member` is a key/value pair separated by an equals sign (`=`).
 Spaces and horizontal tabs surrounding `list-member`s are ignored.
 There can be a maximum of 32 `list-member`s in a `list`.